dapr/docs/daprdocs/content/en/contributing/daprbot.md

 description: "List of all Dapr bot capabilities."
 ---

-Dapr bot is a GitHub Script that helps with common tasks in the Dapr organization.
+Dapr bot is a GitHub script that helps with common tasks in the Dapr organization.
 It is set up individually for each repository ([example](https://github.com/dapr/dapr/blob/master/.github/workflows/dapr-bot.yml)) and can be configured to run on specific events.
-This reference covers the dapr bot capabilities from the dapr and components-contrib repositories only.
+This reference covers the Dapr bot capabilities from the `dapr` and `components-contrib` repositories only.

 ## command reference